-Quarterly Tuition and Fees - 2004-05
+Estimated Quarterly Tuition and Fees - 2007-08

 All rates are subject to change; current rates are posted in the quarterly class schedule.
-Current rates may also be found on our website at www.everettcc.edu; click on "Cost," then click on "Tuition."
+Current rates may also be found on our website at www.everettcc.edu/tuition.
 Tuition and fees are paid at the time of registration or by the deadline stated for that registration period.
 Students who are receiving financial aid from the College, or who have a third party paying their tuition and fees, must contact the Cashier directly to assure the accuracy of their student account.